ettisafxrup/CPP-Initializer/README.md

 ### Just a Regular CPP Initializer

-Download and Run the Programme
-It will ask for a <b>Project Name</b>
+Download the batch file (init.bat) and Run the Programme It will ask for a <b>Project Name</b>

 <br>